lablup/backend.ai-docs-webui/docs/allocate_cpu_mem/allocate_cpu_mem.rst

 If you click this menu, you can download the information of the calculation sessions created so far in CSV format.
 After the following dialog opens, enter an appropriate file name (if necessary) and click the EXPORT button.
+Please note that file name can only contain up to 255 characters.
 A CSV file will be downloaded soon.

 .. image:: export_session_dialog.png